MindfulMinun/benjic.xyz--legacy/index.md

 <section markdown="1">
 ## Code &amp; stuff

 I love to code.
 It’s my dream to write code for a living.
 I picked up JavaScript during my freshman year of high school while messing around with Firefox Scratchpad.
 I naturally went on to learn the other two web languages: HTML and CSS.
-I'm now fluent in front-end workflow, combining technologies ranging from ServiceWorker, Jekyll, Vue, GitHub, and Netlify.
+I'm now fluent in front-end workflow, combining technologies ranging from ServiceWorker, Jekyll, Vue, GitHub, Netlify, Heroku, you name it.

 The [video](https://github.com/MindfulMinun/xyz-custom-elements) and [audio](https://codepen.io/MindfulMinun/pen/vRjPwP) players above were both created by yours truly.
 I've also made [layouts][layout] and other [HTML things][projects].